rockstor/rockstor-doc/faq.rst

 What plugins does Rockstor support?
 -----------------------------------

-Rockstor has a built-in engine that supports Docker based applications.
-Rockstor provides access to these Docker based applications through plugins, called "Rock-ons".
+Rockstor has a built-in engine that supports Docker based applications called Rock-ons.
+For a complete list see :ref:`rockons_available`
-Currently, we have Rock-ons for media streaming (Plex), backups, cloud storage, Syncthing, OpenVPN, Transmission (BitTorrent), and BTSync.
-Our aim is to continue to add Rock-ons to support a range of applications.

 How do I backup to Rockstor using Apple Time Machine?
 -----------------------------------------------------

 Please refer to this blog post on instructions for backup to Apple Time Machine.
 See `here <http://rockstor.com/blog/uncategorized/time-machine-backups-with-rockstor/>`_ for details.